 - Use a VPN and see if it gets better.
-You can check some of our tests out here.

 Following these simple tips should help you speed up your cloud storage and enjoy all the benefits it has to offer!

-It doesn’t have to be technical sometimes.
+It doesn’t have to be technical sometimes

 If we had to choose one fast cloud storage provider to use for the rest of our lives, it would probably be pCloud.

 It isn’t the fastest online backup service on our list, but it still offers decent upload and download speeds.
-Most likely is because of the encryption process that they had that drag down the result.
+Most likely is because of the encryption process that they had that dragged down the result.